 The Wildlife Biology Program builds on the strengths of people at the University of Montana.
-Faculty, staff and students work together to form an interdisciplinary group from the College of Forestry and Conservation, Division of Biological Sciences and Montana Cooperative Wildlife Research Unit.
+Faculty, staff and students work together to form an interdisciplinary group from the W.A.
+Franke College of Forestry and Conservation, Division of Biological Sciences and Montana Cooperative Wildlife Research Unit.

 Our students get a strong academic and scientific background, but we also emphasize experiential learning and hands-on experience.
 Our academic programs and geographic location provide excellent opportunities for wildlife study.
 Students use the resources of Yellowstone and Glacier national parks and several national forests and federal wildlife refuges.
 The National Bison Range, less than an hour from Missoula, serves as a teaching laboratory and research facility.
-The College of Forestry and Conservation operates the Lubrecht Experimental Forest and the Bandy Ranch near Missoula.
+The W.A.
+Franke College of Forestry and Conservation operates the Lubrecht Experimental Forest and the Bandy Ranch near Missoula.
 The University’s Biological Station, eighty miles north on Flathead Lake, offers biology courses during the summer and is available for scientific research.

 Wildlife biology faculty, students, friends and alumni during our 75th anniversary celebration in 2012.

 In 2016, Academic Analytics noted that our program is top among research universities in the U.S. and Canada for our faculty research productivity.
 Our faculty members were compared to their peers in top programs in two countries based on publications, citations, research grants and notable awards.